Horse Welsh Section C mare.

 First trim December 24

-At the first trim appointment it was obvious that the feet weren’t just badly overgrown; the walls were also collapsing /unable to bear the mare’s bodyweight.
+At the first trim appointment it was obvious that the feet were both laminitic and overgrown.
 There was very little vertical height to the feet.
-The perimeter of the sole was bulging below the level of the white line indicating that P3 was sitting very low in the hoof capsule.
+The perimeter of the sole was bulging below the level of the white line and the walls were collapsing forward and out.
+The assessment was that P3 was sitting very low in the hoof capsule and the sole was vulnerable.
+The excess toe was hampering the mare’s movement and she was uncomfortable on hard surfaces.

 ![]() Right fore – Nov 24 |